giellalt/giellalt.github.io/SharedResources.md

 There is also **giella-core**, which contains shared build instructions and utilities for all languages.

+Finally there is a section listing all template repositories.
+These are used partly as a starting point for new repositories, partly to update all existing repositories with new features or general improvements.

 # List of repos with shared resources

 {% assign shared_repos = site.github.public_repositories | where_exp: "repository", "repository.name contains 'shared-'" | jsonify %}